 \section{Introduction}

-The shapelets formalism \cite{Refregier2003a, RefregierBacon2003, MasseyRefregier2005,MasseyEtAl2007} has been widely employed to analyse the morphology of galaxies in two-dimensional configuration space, applied for extracting the shape distortion induced by weak gravitational lensing, i.e., cosmic shear (see the latest review in \cite{Mandelbaum2018}) and flexions \cite{Bacon:2005qr}.
-In 2018 \cite{LiEtAl2018} employed the shapelets to project the Fourier power function of a galaxy image in two-dimensional Fourier space, introducing the Fourier Power Function Shapelets (FPFS) method and accomplishing robust estimation of cosmic shear against measurement biases \cite{LiEtAl2022}.
-With the advent of high-resolution imaging surveys such as the James Webb Space Telescope (JWST), the Euclid mission, the Vera C. Rubin Observatory Legacy Survey of Space and Time (LSST), the Nancy Grace Roman Space Telescope (Roman), and the Square Kilometre Array Observatory (SKAO) \cite{Gardner2006,Laureijs2011,LSST2009,Braun2019,Spergel2015}, the analyses with shapelets continue to serve fiducial modelling so that any advanced methods can be validated and benchmarked \cite{TagoreKeeton2016,Ephremidze2025,Yatawatta2024}.
+The shapelets formalism \cite{Refregier2003a, RefregierBacon2003, MasseyRefregier2005,MasseyEtAl2007} has been widely employed to analyze the morphology of astronomical bodies in two-dimensional configuration space.
+One of the major applications of the shapelets is to extract the shape distortions of galaxies induced by weak gravitational lensing, i.e., cosmic shear (see the latest review in \cite{Mandelbaum2018}) and flexions \cite{Bacon:2005qr}.
+In 2018, \cite{LiEtAl2018} employed the shapelets to project the Fourier power function of a galaxy image in two-dimensional Fourier space, introducing the Fourier power function shapelets (FPFS) method and accomplishing robust estimation of cosmic shear against measurement biases \cite{LiEtAl2022}.
+With the advent of high-resolution imaging surveys such as the James Webb Space Telescope, the Euclid mission, the Vera C. Rubin Observatory Legacy Survey of Space and Time, the Nancy Grace Roman Space Telescope (Roman), and the Square Kilometre Array Observatory \cite{Gardner2006,Laureijs2011,LSST2009,Braun2019,Spergel2015}, the analyses with shapelets continue to serve fiducial modeling so that any advanced methods can be validated and benchmarked \cite{TagoreKeeton2016,Ephremidze2025,Yatawatta2024}.